cogini/elixir-deploy-template/README.md

 Install ASDF as described in [the ASDF docs](https://github.com/asdf-vm/asdf).

-Install plugins for our tools:
+Install ASDF plugins for our tools:

 ```shell
 asdf plugin-add erlang